rondajhutchin/GettingCleaningData_FinalProject/README.md

   Second, download the R source code into your R working directory.
   Finally, execute R source code to generate tidy data file (TidyFile.txt).

-Dataset is from a study from the websites listed below.
+The datasets are from a study from the two websites listed below.
 The data was collected from the accelerometers from the Samsung Galaxy S smartphone.
-A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+A full description of the study is available at this site: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-This URL is source of the data files for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+This site below is the source of the data files for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The "run_analysis.R" script does the following per the instuctions below: